-We live in a comfortable, crumbly old villa in Lunigiana, together with 5-and-a-half rescue cats (we'll tell you about the half, badly named Jeff, when you're here).
-The view here is breath-taking and ever-changing... rather like our homegrown wine :o) 13 years ago, we restored everything with our own blood, sweat and blisters.
-Now, we are looking for experienced helping hands to maintain the land and house and complete the decking for our therapy pool - see more details below.
+We live in a comfortable, crumbly old villa in Lunigiana, together with 5-and-a-half rescue cats (you'll understand the half when you're here).
+The view is breath-taking and ever-changing... rather like our homegrown wine :o) 14 years ago, we restored everything with our own blood, sweat and blisters.
+Now, we are looking for experienced helping hands to maintain the land and repair/build things like walls & steps (more details in the Help section below).

 Juliet has a health condition which means she's in constant pain (works like a demon when able, but physically wobbly/gets tired).
 Peter has had full joint replacement surgery and needs a break from anything involving strimmers or knees.

-So you need to be super-positive, strong, fit, naturally hard-working, naturally helpful (including after-hours), adaptable, energetic, communicative, caring, and - above all - want to work with people who have both disabilities and dreams.
-Basically, you will leave our place (and us?!) better than when you arrived.
-If this is you, we'll give you everything we can in return - including our gratitude, friendship, support, ears, hugs, ice cream, comfortable beds, cats and entertainment (mainly bad jokes) - and you'll gain the satisfaction of knowing you've been a huge help and made a lasting difference.
+So you need to be super-positive, strong, energetic and fit, have a great work ethic, be naturally helpful (including after-hours), adaptable, communicative, caring, have great attention to detail and - above all - want to work with people who have both disabilities and dreams.
+Basically, you will leave our place (and us!) better than when you arrived.
+If this is you, we'll give you everything we can in return - including our gratitude, friendship, encouragement, tools, hugs, ice cream, comfortable beds, cats and entertainment (mainly bad jokes) - and you'll gain the satisfaction of knowing you've been a huge help and made a lasting difference.

-Currently, we ONLY HOST LONGER-TERM VOLUNTEERS (3-4+ weeks) with brilliant skills in one or more of the following:
+We ONLY HOST LONGER-TERM (3+ weeks) volunteers with BRILLIANT skills in one or more of the following:

-*️️ Carpentry/Building/Fab DIY (you've already built some impressive stuff)
+*️️ Carpentry/Building/Fab DIY (you've already built/restored some impressive stuff)

-Whatever you do here in your adopted Italian home, we also ask you to help with the chores - recycling, cooking, keeping the shared spaces clean and tidy etc... just as you would in your own home.
+Whatever you do here in your adopted Italian home, we also ask you to help with the chores - recycling, cooking, laundry, keeping the shared spaces clean and tidy etc... just as you would in your place.

 So if a mix of tasks, play and peace in the golden light of Lunigiana appeals to you, drop us a line!